alexpeachey/response_state/README.md

 end
 ```

 You must implement a `call` method.
-You must also indicated the valid response states
-using the `response_states` class macro method.

 Your call method should yield with a call to `send_state` which will create a `ResponseState::Response`.